INDAPlus20/ahanifi-hash/README.md

 # ahanifi-hash
 JaySonDB

 Database built upon a hashmap that implements open addressing using robin hood hashing.
-The probing sequence is linear.
+The probing sequence is linear.No need for rehashing when resizing.

 To start the CLI for the database navigate to the database folder in the terminal and write ```cargo run``` to run with the default save file.
 To start the database with another file write ```cargo run filepath```.